Fabyan Trestle Bridge

-The Battle River Railway Trestle, commonly known as the Fabyan Trestle Bridge, was constructed between 1907 and December 10, 1908 west of Fabyan, Alberta, Canada at the cost of $600,000.
-The bridge is located at approximately mile 149 of Canadian National Railway's (CN) Wainwright subdivision.
+The Battle River Railway Trestle, commonly known as the Fabyan Trestle Bridge, was built between 1907 and December 10, 1908 west of Fabyan, Alberta, Canada at the price of $600,000.
+The bridge location is at approximately mile 149 of Canadian National Railway's (CN) Wainwright subdivision.

 Overview

 The steel trestle was designed by the Grand Trunk Pacific (GTP) railway as part of the company's westward construction to Edmonton.
 With the Battle River valley meandering west to east, a bridge had to be built in order to continue the westward trek, with its current location the most viable.

 Upon completion, it was the largest railway structure in Canada until the Lethbridge Viaduct was completed in August 1909.

 History

 In 1907, the concrete footings of the bridge were poured.
 With the help of local farmers and other contractors, supplies were hauled in by wagons from Hardisty until construction began on the eastern side of the valley where supplies could be delivered by rail.

 After its completion, the first train to cross over was the one being used to build it, while the first transportation train to cross was in January 1909.

 When GTP was nationalized in 1923, the bridge became part of the main line of the CN.